Capture for JIRA introduces the concept of a Test Session to JIRA.

 Any test session have four states - Created, In Progress, Paused, and Completed.
 To modify the status of a session, use the buttons on the left.

 For each user, only one session can be active at one time.
 The active session is always displayed in the orange bar along the top of JIRA web interface.
-In the JIRA Capture browser extension, under the "Sessions" tab, you can also see all the test sessions that are available to you.
+In the Capture for JIRA browser extension, under the "Sessions" tab, you can also see all the test sessions that are available to you.
 You are also able to start and pause sessions in the list.

 Collaborating with shared Sessions